coopdigital/coop-frontend/packages/README.md

 - Commit message: We use husky to run commitlint on your commit messages to help enforce the Conventional Commits standard.
 - Pre push: We run `npm test` whenever you push to a branch to make sure we are not breaking anything as we go.

+## Publishing new versions

+If your package is ready to publish commit your files and open a pull request.

+Once approved and merged - go to the [Actions tab](https://github.com/coopdigital/coop-frontend/actions) in Github.
+There are two workflows which you need to run.

+If you need permissions email matt.tyas@coop.co.uk or michael.chadwick@coop.co.uk

+### Versioning workflow

+Run the Version workflow.
+This will assess the changes across packages and bump their version based on the conventional commits.

+Steps in the workflow:

+- Run the build and test scripts
+- Run lerna version and check if there are any changes.
+- Automatically tag a new versions of any changed packages.
+- Create a tag, update the package changelog.md and push those changes to the repository using the `chore(release): publish` commit message.

+### Publishing workflow

+Once you have seen the commits and new tags pushed.
+Make sure that the versions picked were correct.
+You will then need to run the Publish workflow.

+Steps in the workflow:

+- Autheticate with Git and pull all the lastest tags.
+- Detect the new versions from those tags.
+- Authenticate with NPM and publish them.